dagu-org/dagu/README.md

 ## Highlights
 - Install by placing a single binary file
+- Define dependencies between commands and represent them as a single DAG
 - Schedule executions of DAGs with Cron expressions
-- Define dependencies between related jobs and represent them as a single DAG (unit of execution)
-- Native support for running Docker images, executing HTTP requests, and executing commands on remote hosts via SSH
+- Native support for running Docker containers, making HTTP requests, and executing commands over SSH

 ## Contents